-Overall, the Group continued to grow the customer base across the financial services sector and winning mandates from new, high-profile customers such as Wilsons Advisory.
+Overall, the Group continued to grow its customer base across the financial services sector and win mandates from new, highprofile customers.

 The established product and service offerings continued to perform, showing solid increase in recurring revenue through the combination of new sales and additional module subscriptions to existing and new clients.

-The Group is expected to continue this growth trajectory with new modules and enhanced workflow capabilities in development and to be released to clients in FY24.
+The Group is expected to continue this growth trajectory with new modules and enhanced workflow capabilities in development and to be released to clients in FY25.